lewiskirori/Utopiamall-App/README.md

-# utopiamall
+# Utopiamall

-Welcome to UtopiaMall, the futuristic-era of fashion!
+Welcome to Utopiamall, the futuristic-era of fashion!

 **Built using Flutter, MySQL, PHP, Rest API, and Third-party APIs**

 ## Description

-UtopiaMall is a virtual shopping experience that reimagines how we buy for fashion and style.
+Utopiamall is a virtual shopping experience that reimagines how we buy for fashion and style.
 Our app is the ultimate fashion endpoint since it focuses on providing a seamless and stylish shopping experience for an extensive variety of clothing as well as accessories.

 ## Features